 - Working in batches, sear the short ribs really well, about 3-4 minutes on all four sides.
 Transfer each batch of meat to a foil-lined sheet pan or plate once seared.

 - To the pan drippings, add the onion, carrots, and celery.
-Drizzle in a little bit of olive oil to coat the vegetables even more.
 Season with salt and black pepper.
 Sauté the vegetables for a few minutes until tender and caramelized.
+Stir in the garlic and cook for another minute.

 - Stir in the flour and let cook for a minute or so, stirring continuously.
 Deglaze the pot with the red wine.
 Bring to a simmer, scraping the bottom of the pan to release all of the flavors.
 Let simmer for another minute.

-- Stir in the peeled tomatoes, tomato sauce, bay leaves, thyme, rosemary, and another pinch of salt.
+- Stir in the crushed tomatoes, tomato sauce, bay leaves, thyme, sage, and another pinch of salt.
 Let the tomatoes simmer for 5 minutes.

 - Stir in the beef stock.
 Add the short ribs back to the pot.
 Bring the liquid to a simmer.
-Cover the pot with a piece of foil.
-Poke a small hole in the foil to allow steam to gently escape.
+Cover the pot, leaving a small crack open to allow some steam to escape.

-- Turn the heat all the way to low and let the short ribs braise for 3 hours.
-Occasionally pull back the foil and give the short ribs a gentle stir.
+- Turn the heat all the way to low and let the short ribs braise for 3 hours, stirring occasionally.

 - Prepare of large pot of boiling, salted water.